-7 1.
-Throughout 2024-202, ElderSource will post information and maintain links to legal resources and elder rights programs on its website.
-Information will be added and updated as it becomes available.
-2. Throughout 2024-2027, ElderSource will continue to participate in any statewide efforts regarding a uniform statewide reporting system for legal services.
 3. From 2024 through 2027, ElderSource will target areas with the greatest economic and social need through DOEA mapping and data analysis.
-ElderSource will share this information with its' legal providers on an at least annual basis and assist them with employing techniques to better serve the needs of those in identified areas.
-4. Throughout 2024-2027, ElderSource's legal providers will continue to reach out to PSA 4 Senior Centers on a regular basis and arrange opportunities for them to provide information/assistance to participants of the center.
-In Volusia and Flagler counties, Community Legal Services of Mid-Florida (CLSMF) will continue going to the Flagler Senior Center once weekly to provide assistance for older adults and caregivers.
-CLSMF will continue to have post cards in English, Spanish and Creole to distribute at outreaches.
+ElderSource will share this information with its' legal providers on an at least annual basis (starting by the end of August 2024 and yearly thereafter) and assist them with employing techniques to better serve the needs of those in identified areas.
+4. Throughout 2024-2027, ElderSource's legal providers will continue to reach out to PSA 4 Senior Centers on a regular basis and arrange opportunities for them to provide information/assistance to participants of the center: a.
+In Volusia and Flagler counties, Community Legal Services of Mid-Florida (CLSMF) will continue going to the Flagler Senior Center once weekly (starting by the end of January and weekly thereafter) to provide assistance for older adults and caregivers.
+CLSMF will continue to have post cards in English, Spanish and Creole to distribute at outreaches. b.
+Jacksonville Area Legal Aid (JALA) will provide monthly lunch and learns, as well monthly rotate visits to the various senior centers in each of their 5 northern PSA 4 counties (starting by the end of January and weekly thereafter).
 5. Throughout 2024-2027, ElderSource legal service providers will inform seniors and the caregiver community of their legal rights and any issues or changes in benefit programs.
-ElderSource will review legal service providers' contractually required semi-annual outreach reports to determine if outreach and education is being conducted to OAA targeted populations and to provide assistance in locating targeted populations when needed.
-6. From 2024 thru 2027, ElderSource's Legal service providers will be included in the agendas for annual provider training in order for them to share information on both their OAA funded services for seniors and caregivers as well as services available through other grant funding.
+ElderSource will review legal service providers' outreach activities by having providers complete a twice yearly survey form (by July 2024 and every 6 months thereafter).
+These reports will be reviewed to determine if outreach and education is being conducted to OAA targeted populations and to provide assistance in locating targeted populations when needed.
+6. From 2024 thru 2027, ElderSource's Legal service providers will actively participate in monthly Legal Service Provider meetings scheduled and facilitated by the DOEA.
 ElderSource will offer at least two other times throughout each year to meet with each of its' legal providers to discuss mutual issues/interests and discuss any plans to target the most how targeting those most vulnerable of our populations.
-7. From 2024 through 2027, ElderSource legal service providers will conduct training and outreach events to educate seniors and their caregivers on available resources and how to 1 protect themselves (goal is at least two events per year).
+7. From 2024 through 2027, ElderSource legal service providers will conduct training and outreach events to educate seniors and their caregivers on available resources and how to protect themselves (goal is at least two events per year - 2 by the end of 2024 and 2 yearly thereafter).